 - Conduct Disorder

 - Autism Spectrum Disorder (ASD)

-Post-traumatic stress disorder is also a possible condition that can be observed during one's childhood, but it can also often go unnoticed for the same reasons that depression and anxiety can be.
+Post-traumatic stress disorder is also a possible condition that can be observed during one's childhood, but it can also often go unnoticed for the same reasons.

 Nonetheless, a therapist will be able to treat all of these conditions by teaching kids new skills that they can use to keep symptoms under control.